brendanhay/gogol/gogol-discovery/README.md

 ## Description

-A client library for the APIs Discovery Service.
+A client library for the Google APIs Discovery Service.

 ## Contribute